voxeet/comms-sdk-unreal/README.md

 <key>NSCameraUsageDescription</key>
 <string>Dolby.io Virtual World</string>
 ```
-We recommend the latter solution if it does not conflict with your setup because the editor overwrites the `Info.plist` file each time the game is packaged.
+We recommend the latter solution if it does not conflict with your setup because the `Info.plist` file is overwritten each time the game is packaged.

 ### Use the plugin

-After enabling the plugin, you need to add the `Dolby.io Subsystem` node to the Unreal Editor to be able to use the available features.
-The node represents the Dolby.io library and is responsible for handling the Dolby.io subsystem.
-Additionally, you need to add the [On Token Needed](#on-token-needed) and [On Initialized](#on-initialized) events to be able to authenticate and initialize the plugin.
+After enabling the plugin, you need to use the `Dolby.io Subsystem` node in Blueprints to be able to use the available features.
+The node is responsible for handling the Dolby.io subsystem.
+Additionally, you need to add the [On Token Needed](#on-token-needed) and [On Initialized](#on-initialized) events to be able to initialize the plugin.

+The following steps present how to create a sample application that uses the plugin:

-1. Open your Blueprints editor and locate the `Blueprints` folder in the `Content Browser` window visible at the bottom of the editor.
-Double-click the folder and select the `FirstPersonCharacter` blueprint.
-This step should open an Event Graph for the selected blueprint.
+1. Open your Unreal Editor and locate the `Blueprints` folder in the `Content Browser` window.
+Double-click the folder and select the `FirstPersonCharacter` Blueprint.
+This step should open the Event Graph for the selected Blueprint.

-2. Right-click your blueprint to see a list of all nodes that can be added to the graph, and select `Get DolbyIOSubsystem` from the list.
+2. Right-click the empty space in the Blueprint to see a list of all nodes that can be added to the graph and select `Get DolbyIOSubsystem` from the list.
 After this step, you should have the `Dolby.io Subsystem` node in your editor.
 <img src="./Images/subsystem.png" width="500"/>

-3. Click the `+Add Component` button located in the `Components` sub-window in the left sidebar, and select `DolbyIOObserver`.
+3. Click the `+Add Component` button located in the `Components` window and select `DolbyIOObserver`.
 <img src="./Images/components.png" width="500"/>

-4. Select the added component and check its details in the `Details` sub-window in the right sidebar.
+4. Select the added component and check its details in the `Details` panel.
 Scroll down to the `Events` section to see the available events.
 <img src="./Images/details.png" width="500"/>

 5. Select the `On Token Needed` event from the list by clicking the add button (+).
 After this step, an `On Token Needed (DolbyIOObserver)` element should appear in your editor.